Guide to the Earl E. Thorpe Papers, 1942-1990

 |1989, Jan.
 20||Died, Durham, NC|

-The papers of Earl E. Thorpe - clergyman, historian, and activist - were acquired by the David M. Rubenstein Rare Book & Manuscript Library through a gift in 1982. the library acquired additions to the papers in 1985 and 1990, also through gifts.
+The Earl E. Thorpe papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 1982, 1985 and 1990.